In most cases, adherence to HIPAA requirements requires a multipronged approach to healthcare data disaster re...

 Continuity of business planning entails coming up with a plan for keeping data and mission-critical applications available following a failure.
 The scope of a healthcare provider's plan can vary depending on the types of patients that it treats.
 For instance, a large hospital that treats critically ill patients needs to keep critical systems online no matter what.
 Thus, a continuity of business plan might entail switching critical workloads over to one of several alternate data centers in the event of a major failure.

-In contrast, a small physical therapy provider probably wouldn't require steps that elaborate or expensive.
+In contrast, a small physical therapy provider probably wouldn't require steps that are elaborate or expensive.
 The important thing is to make sure that the plan is justifiable.

 Remember that the HIPAA security rule does not mandate the use of specific technologies, and it leaves the selection of technologies and products up to the individual provider.
 HIPAA does enable an organization to consider cost as a factor when selecting products or technologies, but requires that "reasonable and appropriate security measures must be implemented," according to federal regulations.